 How do I care for the Pavlik Harness?

 What if the Pavlik Harness does not correct the hip dysplasia?
 If there is no improvement in the hip dysplasia with the Pavlik harness, the baby will most likely require a closed reduction and spica casting in the operating room.
 Once the hips are placed in the correct position, a hard fiberglass body cast is applied.
 The spica cast will remain on for approximately total of three months.
 At approximately six weeks, we will remove the spica cast, a new ultrasound will be done to confirm improvement, and a new spica cast will be applied.
-You will be given instructions on caring for your child in the spica cast.
-You will also be given a Spelcast car seat that is tolerated well by infants currently in a spica cast.
-In addition, you will be given a Bradford frame to assist with sleeping, positioning and hygiene.

 What are other treatments for DDH?
 If the hip dysplasia cannot be corrected with the Pavlik harness or closed reduction and casting, it may be necessary to proceed with open reduction and spica casting.
 It may also be necessary to perform a pelvic or femoral osteotomy (cut of the bone) to correct the DDH.
 The open reduction requires an incision to correct the hip dysplasia.
 Structures that are obstructing the hip from being reduced are removed or corrected, and a full spica body cast is applied post-operatively for six-twelve weeks.
 The older the infant or child is at the time of diagnosis, the more likely he/she will require operative intervention to correct the dysplasia.